davidcunha/universal-node/README.md

 ## PWA Support

 By default, in production mode, the application is a [PWA](https://developers.google.com/web/progressive-web-apps/) with [Workbox](https://developers.google.com/web/tools/workbox/).
 Please change `static/manifest.json` with the respective application data.
 Workbox configuration can be found in `next.config.js`.
-The service worker is instantiated inside the `OfflineSupport` component.
+The service worker is instantiated inside the `PWASupport` component.

 ## Browserslist